naturalis/HTS-barcode-checker/README.md

 Given the number of different web server configurations that exist it is best to consult your local system administrator if you don't know how to do this.

+**Galaxy pipeline** To run the pipeline in Galaxy, follow the instructions in the readme file in the /galaxy sub-directory.

 Dependencies
 ------------